-Shoshana Zuboff : "The Age of Surveillance Capitalism"
+Shoshana Zuboff : "The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power"

 October 28, 2021 @ 12PM (Virtual)

 Zuboff is the author of three books, each of which signaled the start of a new epoch in technological society.
-In the late 1980s her decade-in-the-making In the Age of the Smart Machine: The Future of Work and Power became an instant classic that foresaw how computers would revolutionize the modern workplace.
-At the dawn of the twenty-first century her influential The Support Economy: Why Corporations Are Failing Individuals and the Next Episode of Capitalism (with James Maxmin), written before the invention of the iPod or Uber, predicted the rise of digitally-mediated products and services tailored to the individual.
-It warned of the individual and societal risks if companies failed to alter their approach to capitalism.
-Now her masterwork, The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power, synthesizes years of research and thinking in order to reveal a world in which technology users are neither customers, employees, nor products.
-Instead they are the raw material for new procedures of manufacturing and sales that define an entirely new economic order: a surveillance economy.
-She is the Charles Edward Wilson Professor Emerita at Harvard Business School and a former Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard Law School.
+In the late 1980s she foresaw how computers would revolutionize the modern workplace.
+Writing before the invention of the iPod or Uber, she predicted the rise of digitally-mediated products and services tailored to the individual.
+She also warned of the individual and societal risks.
+Now her masterwork, The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power, synthesizes years of research to reveal a world in which technology users are neither customers, employees, nor products.
+Instead, she argues they are the raw material for new procedures of manufacturing and sales that define an entirely new economic order—a surveillance economy.
+She invites alternative approaches.
+Zuboff is the Charles Edward Wilson Professor Emerita at Harvard Business School and a former Faculty Associate at the Berkman Klein Center for Internet and Society at Harvard Law School.